Refugee Humanitarian Crisis

 Our team visited the afflicted regions for the first time in the beginning of February 2021.
 Since then we successfully started a fundraising campaign and we returned to Bosnia shortly after with the goal of making connections to local and international relief agencies already on the ground and distribute our aid.

 Medical emergency program

-Distribution of funds for SOS Bihać for their medical emergency program and donations for such emergency relief as medicine, food, firewood, and basic clothing (shoes and underwear).
+Funds donations to several organisations for such emergency relief as food, firewood, and basic clothing (shoes and underwear).

 We distributed masks (PPE) from L4L Italy, produced in our LFL Tailoring Project in India, among the populations; one thousand more masks will be distributed on our next visit.

 We feel it is imperative to the well-being of the migrants as well as the growth of the region that we create a sustainable social enterprise to provide employment and opportunity to both locals as well as to migrant refugees.